 As illustrated, the predominant land use within the Town is Residential, accounting for 70% of all land area.
-Most single-family units are in the north and south-central portions of the Town.
-In contrast, most multi-family dwellings are in the southernmost part of Town, south of Sloan's Curve, and were developed beginning in the 1960s.
+The majority of single-family units are located in the north and south-central portions of the Town.
+In contrast, most multi-family dwellings are located in the southernmost part of Town, south of Sloan's Curve, and were developed beginning in the 1960's.
 Due to the high cost of land and the fact that Palm Beach is in a coastal hurricane vulnerability zone, there are no mobile homes in the Town.